Pure Differential Privacy for Functional Summaries with a Laplace-like Process: The Independent Component Laplace Process Mechanism

-\begin{remark} If the objective is to achieve $\epsilon$-DP, alternative i.i.d. sequences of random variables $\{Z_{j}\}_{j\geq 1}$ with zero mean and unit variance, characterized by a well-constructed density, are technically viable.
+where $Z_j$ are i.i.d.
+Laplace random variables with zero mean and variance $1$. \end{definition} \begin{remark} If the objective is to achieve $\epsilon$-DP, alternative i.i.d. sequences of random variables $\{Z_{j}\}_{j\geq 1}$ with zero mean and unit variance, characterized by a well-constructed density, are technically viable.
 However, this requires that the density tail of these random variables be calibrated ``just right'' to comply with $\epsilon$-DP.
 Typically, their density tails should be as heavy, or closely similar, to the Laplace distribution.
-Additionally, practical considerations arise regarding the sampling of these variables, as theoretically, one would need to sample an infinite number of them. \end{remark} } The collection of square integrable random elements of $\mbH$ is itself a Hilbert space with inner product $ \E \langle X, Y \rangle_\mbH$.
-Thus, while the ICLP is given as an infinite sum, it is still well-defined, see Chapter 1 in \citet{bosq2000linear}. \begin{theorem} Let $C$ represent the covariance operator of the ICLP, with $\{\lambda_j\}_{j\geq 1}$ and $\{\phi_j\}_{j\geq 1}$ denoting its eigenvalues and eigenfunctions, respectively.
-If $C$ belongs to the trace class, i.e. its non-negative decreasing real eigenvalues $\{\lambda_j\}_{j\geq 1}$ satisfy $\sum_{j\geq 1}\lambda_j <\infty$, and the basis $\{\phi_j\}_{j\geq 1}$ is orthonormal in $\mbH$, then the stochastic process as defined in Definition \ref{def of ICLP} is well-defined within $\mbH$. \end{theorem}
+Otherwise, using light-tailed random variables, like Gaussian, will cause the probability inequality (\ref{eqn: DP definition}) of $\epsilon$-DP to fail for sets in the tails. \end{remark} The collection of square-integrable random elements of $\mbH$ is itself a Hilbert space with inner product $ \E \langle X, Y \rangle_\mbH$.
+The following theorem states that if a random element $X$ is defined via the infinite sum decomposition in Definition~\ref{def: definition of ICLP}, it is still well-defined in $\mbH$. \begin{theorem} For a given non-negative decreasing real sequence $\{\lambda_j\}_{j\geq 1}$ that is summable, and an orthonormal basis $\{\phi_j\}_{j\geq 1}$ for $\mbH$, the random element $X$ defined via (\ref{eqn: ICLP KL-decomposition}) is well-defined within $\mbH$. \end{theorem}